Twitter co-founder Jack Dorsey steps down as CEO

 AP Business Writer

+It’s the end of six tumultuous years at the social platform, during which Twitter has been plagued with slow growth, weathered an investor revolt, grappled with accusations of failure to deal with problems of hate speech, harassment and other harmful activity and finally took the extraordinary step of banning a sitting U.S. president for creating a danger to public safety during the Jan.
+6 insurrection at the U.S. Capitol.

+In a letter posted on his Twitter account, Dorsey said he was “really sad…yet really happy” about leaving the company and that it was his decision.
+Dorsey offered no specific reasons for his resignation beyond an abstract argument that Twitter, where he’s spent 16 years in various roles, should “break away from its founding and founders.”
+Dependence on company founders, he wrote, is “severely limiting.”

-Twitter co-founder Jack Dorsey has stepped down as CEO of the social media platform.
-He has been succeeded by Twitter’s current chief technology officer, Parag Agrawal.
+Twitter named its current chief technology officer, Parag Agrawal, as CEO effective Monday.
 Dorsey will remain on the board until his term expires in 2022.
 Agrawal joined Twitter in 2011 and has been CTO since 2017.

-In a letter posted on his Twitter account, Dorsey said he was “really sad…yet really happy” about leaving the company and that it was his decision.
-On Sunday, Dorsey had sent a cryptic tweet reading only “I love Twitter.”

-Twitter shares rose 5% to $49.47 in morning trading after the announcement.
+By mid-afternoon, Twitter shares were down almost 2% at $46.38.

-Twitter was caught up in the heated political atmosphere leading up to the 2020 election, particularly when it banned former President Donald Trump following his incitement of the Jan.
-6 riot at the U.S. Capitol.
-Dorsey defended the move, saying Trump’s tweets after the event resulted in a risk to public safety and created an “extraordinary and untenable circumstance” for the company.
-Trump sued the company, along with Facebook and YouTube, in July for alleged censorship.
+Dorsey defended the ban of former President Donald Trump, saying his tweets after the Capitol riot endangered public safety and created an “extraordinary and untenable circumstance” for the company.
+Trump sued Twitter, along with Facebook and YouTube, in July for alleged censorship.

-Critics argued that Twitter took too long to address hate speech, harassment and other harmful activity on its platform, particularly during the 2020 campaign.

 “If he’s actually stepping away from Twitter this time, Dorsey leaves behind a mixed legacy,” said Paul Barrett, deputy director of the NYU Stern Center for Business and Human Rights.
 “A platform that’s useful and potent for quick communication but one that’s been exploited by a range of bad actors, including former President Donald Trump, who did his best on Twitter to undermine democracy — until Dorsey’s people finally had enough and shut him down.”